Male menopause really does exist

-New York: Menopause is not limited to women, it hits men too, say researchers.
+New York: Menopause is not limited to women, it hits men too, a new study has found.